 In general terms, if a distortion is applied to a domain in two- or three-dimensional space, the assumed isotropy (uniformity in all directions) of the conductivity distribution is not preserved [3].
 If the conductivity is assumed to be isotropic, the boundary voltage and current data on the distorted domain will generally not be consistent with an isotropic conductivity.
-This means that in the isotropic case, the boundary data contains information about both the conductivity and the boundary shape.
+This means that in the isotropic case, the set of boundary data contains information about both the conductivity and the boundary shape.

-However, not all distortions lead to an anisotropic conductivity containing this additional information.
-The exception is exactly the distortions that are conformal maps.
-In twodimensional space, there is an infinite-dimensional space of conformal maps, whereas in three dimensions there is a finitedimensional space of conformal maps, the Möbius transformations [4].
+While all distortions are equivalent to a generalized (possibly anisotropic) conductivity change on a domain with the original shape, a subset of these distortions can be modelled as isotropic conductivity changes with the original shape.
+This subset is exactly the distortions that are conformal maps.
+In two-dimensional space, there is an infinite-dimensional space of conformal maps, whereas in three dimensions, there is a finite-dimensional space of conformal maps, the Möbius transformations [4].